Green-Works/Group_Project_CFRS_767/README.md

 contains options to start multiple systems for additional cracking power.

 The script framework is coded in Python 3 and has been extensively tested within Kali Linux on an AWS platform.
-Usage outside of AWS is completely possible with some minor modification.
+The script works inside or outside AWS, however, the ‘-i’ feature will only work within AWS.